Gladstone Park: Who Lives Here and Where is It?

 School district map showing blue pointer on Rufus B. Hitch Elementary School, the only Chicago Public School in Gladstone Park.
 The great majority of public school youngsters in the neighborhood are assigned to Hitch, including those south of the pink Kennedy Expressway (Rt.
 90) that is adjacent to the Union Ridge sub-neighborhood of Norwood Park (included in GPCC’s but not GPNA’s borders).
 Meanwhile, instead of the district continuing the red western border straight north on N. Nagle to W. Devon, its line cuts out a big chunk of Gladstone Park students on the northwest who go to William J. Onahan Elementary, 6634 W. Raven, along with children from the adjacent Norwood Park neighborhood.
 Is it any wonder these students and their parents are more inclined to think of themselves as living in the larger Norwood Park neighborhood…especially since the disputed Norwood Park East areas have long been claimed by both that neighborhood and the greater Jefferson Park neighborhood (and specifically Gladstone Park)?
 Meanwhile, children from the 4-block wide area east of N. Central (the road that travels north into Edgebrook) are assigned to James B. Farnsworth Elementary, 5414 N. Linder further to the east along with students from the adjacent Forest Glen neighborhood.
 Is it any wonder these students and their parents might think of themselves as living in the greater Forest Glen neighborhood instead of Gladstone Park?
 District map from Illinois Gazetteer of HomeTownLocator.com.

-Often unsure which one of several communities they should be identifying with, the befuddlement over place name extends to businesses as well.
-In one glaring example, the Liberty Bank for Savings, 6210 N. Milwaukee, bordering on the Norwood Park East area of Gladstone Park calls itself the “Norwood Office” while signage on the front of the Wintrust Bank, 6336 N. Milwaukee just up the street announces it’s the “Gladstone Branch.”
-Yet both are members of Gladstone Park’s Chamber of Commerce!
+Because of the many disputes over place name, Gladstone Park faces a running battle to claim businesses within its borders.
+Often unsure which one of several communities they should be identifying with, the Liberty Bank for Savings, 6210 N. Milwaukee, in one glaring example, calls itself the “Norwood Office” just because it hovers on the Norwood Park East border.
+Meanwhile, signage on the front of the Wintrust Bank, 6336 N. Milwaukee just up the street boldly announces it’s the “Gladstone Branch.”
+Both, ironically, are members of Gladstone Park’s Chamber of Commerce, probably because the City of Chicago labeled the businesses along this most northerly strip of N. Milwaukee Avenue as the “Gladstone Park Corridor Study” by its planning department.

-It is a running battle for Gladstone Park to get credit for even its most iconic commercial concerns.
-In “The 10 Best Hot Dog Stands, Ranked,” Chicago Magazine’s June/July, 2021 issue put the community’s Superdawg (Hot Dog) Drive-in, known internationally for its old-fashioned car hop service, in fifth place in the City…but told people to go to Norwood Park to experience it.
+The befuddlement over place name extends to Gladstone Park’s most iconic commercial concerns as well.
+In “The 10 Best Hot Dog Stands, Ranked,” Chicago Magazine’s June/July, 2021 issue awarded the community’s Superdawg (Hot Dog) Drive-in, known internationally for its old-fashioned carhop service, fifth place in the city…but told people to go to Norwood Park to experience it.
 This is even though the 1950s-style eatery is on the eastern corner of N. Milwaukee and W. Devon, firmly in the Gladstone Park Corridor Study (but in the disputed Norwood Park East section).
-It is also across the street from the Gladstone Branch of Wintrust Bank as well as the neighborhood’s Shop & Save Grocery Store widely acknowledged to be in the community.
+Superdawg is also across the street from the aforementioned Gladstone Branch of Wintrust Bank (but kitty-cornered to the neighborhood’s Shop & Save Grocery Store that plasters “Norwood Park” all along its inside back wall).

-Likewise, houses in Norwood Park East are bandied about as being in the distinctive but separate Norwood Park neighborhood, leading homebuyers to associate them with a community that sometimes commands more prestige and thus, higher average selling prices.
-With these disparate parts of Norwood Park East seemingly up for grabs, they are claimed by both the “official” Jefferson Park neighborhood (and Gladstone Park specifically) and the “official” neighborhood of Norwood Park at the same time.
+Likewise, houses east of the adjacent Norwood Park neighborhood are bandied about by realtors as “Norwood Park East” in order to associate them with a community that sometimes commands more prestige and thus, higher average selling prices.
+That leaves Norwood Park East to be claimed by both the greater Jefferson Park neighborhood (and Gladstone Park specifically) and the greater neighborhood of Norwood Park at the same time, further puzzling homeowners in the area..

 But hey, that’s OK.
 Variety is the spice of life.